mrpbennett/home-ops/README.md

 ### Installation

-My Kubernetes cluster is deployed with [K3s](https://www.k3s.io) and [Kube VIP](https://kube-vip.io/).
+My Kubernetes cluster is deployed with [Talos](https://www.talos.dev) and [Metal LB](https://metallb.universe.tf).
 This is a high availability cluster, running inside Proxmox.

-More info on installation [here](docs/installing-ks3-kubevip.md)

 #### System Requirements